Forex Education

 Advantages: Leading indicators help to analyze beneficial entry points in the market.
 Also, it can help anticipate the key levels of the price action, so the chances of entering the high probability trade are high.

-Limitations: The predicted price actions do not go as forecast; they can be opposite sometimes.
+Limitations: The predicted price actions do not go as forecasted; they can be opposite sometimes.
 So, the trader is always advised to put his own trading skills as well into use along with the indicators.
 Also, this indicator can sometimes confuse beginners as they do not possess prerequisite skills.

 Lagging Indicators